 Worth-it is the UK’s leading provider of Positive Education.
-Preventing mental health problems and supporting children and young people to flourish.
+We prevent mental health problems and support children and young people to flourish.

 Worth-it is a social enterprise dedicated to creating real change and preventing mental health problems developing.

-We know this is a big aim and what started out as direct work with children and young people has now grown to encompass training and workforce development, and whole school and community approaches to developing resilience and wellbeing.
+We know this is a big aim and what started out as direct work with children and young people has now grown to encompass training and workforce development, resourse and toolkit development and whole school and community approaches to developing resilience and wellbeing.

 Worth-it was founded in 2011 with the aim to apply evidence based approaches of coaching psychology and positive psychology to create real change and prevent mental health problems.
-Developing an innovative approach to early intervention and prevention through improving wellbeing and developing positive mental health.
+This developled into our innovative approach to early intervention and prevention through improving wellbeing and developing positive mental health.

 Demonstrating a clear track record of how our way of working benefits children and young people has led to being funded and commissioned by a range of organisations.
-These include Local Authorities, NHS Trusts, CCG’s, Schools and Multi Academy Trusts.
+These include Local Authorities, NHS Trusts, CCG’s, Third Sector Organisations, Schools and Multi Academy Trusts.
 We won the Big Venture Challenge in 2014, award for Social Enterprise, have secured social investment from Key Fund and have been awarded grant funding from Children in Need and Big Lottery to name a few.

 Latest from the Blog